MicroEJ/docs/VEEPortingGuide/bluetooth.rst

 Principle
 =========

-The Bluetooth module defines a low-level Bluetooth framework for embedded devices.
+The Bluetooth Foundation Library defines a low-level Bluetooth framework for embedded devices.
 It allows you to manage abstract Bluetooth connections without worrying about the native underlying Bluetooth kind.